TREASURIES-Bond prices dip after Gross departs Pimco for Janus

 By Sam Forgione

-NEW YORK, Sept 26 U.S. Treasuries prices dipped Friday on news that Pimco Chief Investment Officer Bill Gross is joining rival Janus Capital Group, which spurred concerns that Pimco may have to sell Treasuries if investor redemptions at Pimco increase.
+NEW YORK, Sept 26 U.S. Treasuries prices dipped Friday, erasing earlier gains on news that Pimco Chief Investment Officer Bill Gross would be joining rival Janus Capital Group, which spurred concerns of investor redemptions at the world's largest bond fund manager.

 Gross, a Pimco co-founder whose $222 billion Pimco Total Return Fund is the world's biggest bond fund, will manage the recently launched Janus Global Unconstrained Bond Fund and related strategies.
 Analysts said traders sold Treasuries on bets investors would pull cash from Pimco.